Enterprise Privacy & Compliance Framework — BlueNexus

 Sovereign / User-Controlled Accounts

-Rights are exercised directly through the user’s dashboard or authorized applications that act on their behalf.
+Rights exercised directly through the user's dashboard or authorized applications.

 Developer-Managed Data